 Weight

-This screw gun is heavy, weighing in at just under 6 pounds.
-Watch out for hand and wrist fatigue.
+This screw gun is relatively heavy, weighing just under 6 pounds.
+This shouldn’t be an issue for small jobs but it could lead to hand and wrist fatigue if you are working on an entire house.

 Product Specs